 At Waterfield we value ICT within our school.
 We ensure that children are able to explore and access a range of digital technology, from Interactive Whiteboards and laptops through to our learning platform, DB Primary.
 We believe in the successful integration of ICT into teaching to suit all learning styles.

-There are however, some risks attached to the use connected technology and the E-safety of our children is of paramount importance to the school.
+There are, however, some risks attached to the use of connected technology and the E-safety of our children is of paramount importance to the school.
 We work closely with WSCC (West Sussex County Council) and our learning platform provider DB Primary to ensure that all staff are up to date with current advice and practice.

 Learning about e-safety is a vital life skill.
-Empowering children at an early age with the knowledge to safeguard themselves and their personal information is something that needs to be nurtured throughout school to see them into adult life.
-Equally it is important that parents have the right information so that they can help to reduce the possibility of risk and identify risky behaviour.
+Empowering children at an early age with the knowledge to safeguard themselves and their personal information is something that needs to be nurtured throughout the school to see them into adult life.
+Equally, it is important that parents have the right information so that they can help to reduce the possibility of risk and identify risky behaviour.

 Below are some documents about how to keep your children safe while exploring the internet, how to set up parental controls on things such as facebook and youtube.